Harry Arora: 2018 United States House of Representatives election

 In 2018, Arora challenged incumbent U.S. Representative Jim Himes for Connecticut's Fourth District seat in the United States House of Representatives.
 Arora would later lose the election by nearly 23 points.

 Connecticut House of Representatives

 Arora was first elected to the House in a special election on January 21, 2020.
 Arora was re-elected in that November's general election against Democrat Hector Arzeno.
-He currently serves as Vice-Chair of the Labor and Public Employees Committee.
+He served on the Labor & Public Employees, Energy & Technology, and Human Services committees.

+2021 State Elections Enforcement Commission investigation

+On March 3, 2021, the Connecticut State Elections Enforcement Commission launched an investigation against Arora for campaign finance violations.
+On April 12, 2022, Arora's campaign ordered to pay a fine of $800.

+2022 Connecticut State Treasurer election

-On April 13, 2022, Arora announced that he was running for Connecticut State Treasurer, and on May 6, 2022 was chosen as the Republican nominee for the State Treasurer election.
+On April 13, 2022, Arora announced that he was running for Connecticut State Treasurer, and on May 6, 2022, was chosen as the Republican nominee for the State Treasurer election.
 He lost the general election to Erick Russell.

-Family
+Personal life

 Arora is married to Nisha Arora (b.
 1977), who is currently serving as a member of the Greenwich Board of Estimate and Taxation (BET), also for the Republican Party.
 They have three children and reside in the Midcountry section of Greenwich, Connecticut.

+Arora has advocated for and supported local Greenwich initiatives such as the Greenwich YWCA, the Boys & Girls Clubs of Greenwich, and Kids in Crisis.